Pakistan jets strike insurgents in full-scale offensive

 "In these precise strikes, 27 terrorists were killed.
 There is no (civilian) population in the area," it said.

-The army chief, Raheel Sharif, said the operation would continue until "all terrorists along with their sactuaries" were eliminated but gave no specific timeline.
+The army chief, Raheel Sharif, said the operation would continue until "all terrorists along with their sanctuaries" were eliminated but gave no specific timeline.

 "The operation is not targeted against our valiant tribes of North Waziristan but against those terrorists who are holed up in the agency and have picked up arms against the state of Pakistan," an army statement on Monday quoted him as saying.